zephyrproject-rtos/zephyr/doc/reference/timing_functions/index.rst

 7. Repeat from step 3 to gather timing information for other blocks of code.

-8. Call :c:func:'timing_stop` to signal the end of gathering of timing information.
+8. Call :c:func:`timing_stop` to signal the end of gathering of timing information.
 This usually stops the timer.

 Example